7.1 Commando Combat Medic Combat Style (Class) Guide

 StatDescriptorRaw Number

 As for Critical Rating, this is where you will put the rest of your stat budget.
-You can go up to ~4000 before diminishing returns set in.
-However, it is okay to go 100-200 higher.
+Around ~4000 diminishing returns supposedly set in.
+However, it is okay to go higher even up to 5000.

 PvE Gear and Stats